Edge Scalp Ink

 Right after your SMP session, your scalp may look red and feel slightly tender or sore.
 This reaction usually fades within 1–2 days.
 By day two, most of the inflammation has settled, and you’ll start to see your new SMP results.

-Less Common or Unusual Side Effects of SMP
+Less Common Side Effects of SMP (What to Watch For)

 Scabbing or Dry Skin